 You’ve already outlined the content distribution platforms during the content mapping stage.
 In this step, you should focus on those channels in more depth.
 Decide the objectives for each channel in terms of reach, engagement (shares, likes, clicks, etc), leads, and conversions.
 How will you modify your messages for different channels?
 What will be the frequency of posting?
 All these things will go into your channel plan.
-Corporate blogs add real weight to your content marketing.
-The main content marketing platforms include your website, blogs, social media (including Facebook, Twitter, Instagram, YouTube, and other networks), and email.
-The channel plan will make it easier for you to track the results obtained from each channel, so that you may focus more on the more profitable ones.
+Here’s a great resource outlining the tools you could use during this step.

 Step #10: Prepare an Evaluation Plan

 If you remember, you decided to track some KPIs during the goal setting stage.
 Your content marketing evaluation plan will describe how you are going to measure the KPIs and how often.
 Google Analytics is your most basic and important tool for the purpose.
 Using Google Analytics, you can view the referral traffic sources and determine which channels are performing better than others in terms of sending you traffic.
 You can further track the conversions and see which particular channels are sending you better quality traffic.
 Similarly, you can track the number of times that your content is viewed, linked to, or shared by users.
 Also decide who is going to be responsible for collecting and reporting data.
 Here’s a simple template that you can use for evaluating different KPIs.